arielf/cuts/README.md

 0	1	2
 0	1	2

-# -- vs:
+# -- compare to cuts:
 $ cuts 1 test.csv test.tsv
 1	1
 1	1
 1	1
 ```
-- It doesn't support multi-char column separators, in particular,
+- `cut` doesn't support multi-char column separators, in particular,
   the most common case, of any white-space sequence
-- It doesn't support perl style regexp separators
+- `cut` doesn't support perl style regexp separators
-- It doesn't support negative (from end) column numbers
+- `cut` doesn't support negative (from end) column numbers
-- It is non-flexible when it comes to variable number of columns in the input
+- `cut` is non-flexible when it comes to variable number of columns in the input
-- It is unforgiving if you accidentally use `-t` (like `sort` does) for the separator/delimiter instead of `-d` (happens to me too often)
+- `cut` is unforgiving if you accidentally use `-t` (like `sort` does) for the separator/delimiter instead of `-d` (happens to me too often)
-- It generally requires too much typing for simple column extraction tasks
+- `cut` generally requires too much typing for simple column extraction tasks
   and it doesn't support reasonable defaults, resulting in errors when arguments are missing, like:
 ```
     $ cut -d, example.csv
     cut: you must specify a list of bytes, characters, or fields
 ```
-- It doesn't support multi-file & multi-column mixes (e.g. 2nd col
+- `cut` doesn't support multi-file & multi-column mixes (e.g. 2nd col
   from file1 and 3rd from file2)

 Obviously with the power of the bash shell you can do stuff like: